trusted-programming/inlay-hints/README.md

 # inlay-hints

-insert inlay_hints of `rust-analyzer` into Rust code
+Embed inlay hints of `rust-analyzer` into Rust code without an interactive LSP editor such as VSCode or NeoVim.

 ## installation